 I use Scrivener like 90% of the time.
 Scrivener is your typewriter, your scrapbook, and your ring binder.
 It’s highly popular in the book-writing world because you can break down hard-to-organize projects and large projects into different files.
 Plus, the interface is easy to use, allowing you to arrange sections, map out ideas, and combine them into a single, large file.

 There are a variety of modes, but the outliner one is what you’re probably going to use most.
 You can see the files of your collection and you can also create multiple collections.
 You can also add documents to the folders.
 This makes it easier to stay organized.
 Move them around, edit the summaries or titles, view word counts, and much more.
 It’s basically like a flexible table of contents.
+It’s one of the best freelance writing apps I’ve worked with.

 The price for this outline story writing software is $45 for Mac.
 The best part about Scrivener is that it’s a one-time purchase, so if you buy it once, you are good to go.